icelandico/geodev_site/src/lib/content/blog/my-experience-with-scam-emails.md

 ---
-templateKey: blog-post
-title: My experience with scam emails
+category: Personal
+date: 2025-04-01 17:58:00+00:00
+description: 'Discover the world of scam emails and learn to spot the warning signs.
+  Read about my experiences with fraudulent messages and how to protect your domain from phishing attempts. #ScamEmails #CyberSecurity'
 slug: My experience with scam emails
-date: 2025-04-01T17:58:00.000Z
-category: Personal
 tag:
 - various
+templateKey: blog-post
+title: My experience with scam emails
 ---

 It's been five years since I created the blog you're reading now.

 I'm providing my email address on this site - I hoped it would serve as an opportunity to contact people who liked (or didn't like ;-)) the posts I write here.
 Unfortunately, I have received only a few such messages from real readers in four years.
 Scam-type messages, on the other hand, I receive several a month.
 In this post, I would like to share some of these emails.
 Most of us are likely aware of the dangers and malicious intent behind these messages.
 Let this post serve as a small guide to the world of scam emails and other warning sign.
 ## Expiring domain